ronkow/python-for-data-practitioners/README.md

 ### WHERE DO I RUN PYTHON CODE?

 You type and run code in an [Integrated Development Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment).
-In an IDE, you can edit and run your code, create project environments, and create directories to manage your project code.
-In short, IDEs help developers to manage complex software projects and write code efficiently.
+IDEs are software that help developers to manage software projects and write code efficiently.

 Given the many choices of IDEs for Python, installing and setting up your programming environment for the first time is a tricky process.
 There are also different ways to install Python (or, to be precise, the Python Interpreter, which is the software that checks and executes Python code).
 One option (which we do not recommend) is to install Python from the official [Python website](https://www.python.org/).
 This installation includes a basic interactive IDE called IDLE (Integrated Development and Learning Environment):